nlpcl-lab/paraphraser/README.md

 # Paraphraser

-This repository is for the NLPCL-lab Paraphraser simple client.
+This repository is for the NLPCL-lab paraphraser client.

 ## Usage
 ```python